-A growing number of visual art students now present their work in an online ‘ePortfolio’ or ‘digital sketchbook’.
+A growing number of visual art students now present their work via an online ‘ePortfolio’ or ‘digital sketchbook’.
 Digital presentation methods have grown in popularity, due to the recent rise in distance/remote learning, and the increase in digital media within classrooms.
 A 2020 study, which examined how digital technology was used by art teachers, noted that “the emerging theme from the electronic resources code was digital portfolios.”
-Here we outline the benefits of digital presentation and explain how to create an ePortfolio for students, illustrating some of the best ePortfolio strategies used by high-achieving art students from around the world.
+This article outlines the benefits of digital presentation and explain how to create an ePortfolio for students, illustrating some of the best ePortfolio strategies used by high-achieving art students from around the world.

 What is in this guide?
 An index:

 - Why are ePortfolios beneficial for art students in particular?

 - Things to consider before creating an ePortfolio with students